-After reviewing the factors described above and others that it considered relevant, the compensation committee approved the non-employee director compensation program described below.
+After reviewing the factors described above and others that it considered relevant, our compensation committee approved the non-employee director compensation program described below (the "Directors' Compensation Policy").
 The compensation paid pursuant to the non-employee director compensation program is described below.